MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 if using Vision API made it possible to convert my own handwritten documents into text.
-While it seems promising it seems from this little experiment that I would probably spend longer editing the resulting texts to corrects errors than I would spend typing them.
+While promising it seems
+that I might
+spend longer fixing errors
+in the resulting text
+than it would take
+to type them out from scratch.

 # Appendix (Google Cloud Platform)

-A better resource
-if you haven’t worked with Vision API before is: https://cloud.google.com/vision/docs/setup
+If you haven’t worked with Vision API before the read the following tutorial first: https://cloud.google.com/vision/docs/setup

--   0 - 2 only have to be done once.
+-   You should only need to do steps 0 - 2 once.
--   3 only needs to be done once unless the private key has expired.
+-   Step 3 should only need to be done once unless the private key has expired.
 -   If you have already
     created a project
     and service account
-    then jump to step 3.
+    jump to step 3.
 -   If you already have the private key as well jump to step 4.

 ## 0. Install the cloud SDK

-You need the `glcoud` tool
+You need to install
+the
+`glcoud`
+tool
 to configure authentication.

 The installation instructions are here: